 Children work hardest when they know their work will be appreciated and praised.
 All staff encourage pupils at all times and in all activities to give their best.
 Their effort may be rewarded verbally by praise, or non-verbally by a smiley face or sticker.

 Over the course of the session a variety of extra-curricular-school clubs are held at the school.
-In recent years clubs organised by teachers have included choir, arts and crafts, tag rugby, badminton, hockey and netball.
+In recent years clubs organised have included gardening, choir, arts and crafts, science, IT/Coding, football, netball and multi-sports.
 Activities provided by Active Schools have included dance, golf and multi-sports.
 Football training for older pupils takes place weekly throughout the year.
-Coaching is provided by local football coaches.
-We are able to access Campbeltown’s All Weather Pitch.
+We are able to access the All Weather Pitches at Campbeltown Grammar School and Campbeltown Aquilibrium.

-The Pupil Council meets with a teacher, Principal Teacher or Head Teacher once a month.
+The Pupil Council meets with our Principal Teacher once a month.
 Each class from P3 upwards has two representatives in the Pupil Council.
 The council discusses matters relating to school life raised by pupils themselves or by members of staff.
 Members are also asked to give views on issues raised within the education authority or nationally.
 They also have the role of gathering views from pupils within their class and reporting back both to their classes and in assemblies to the whole school.

 Supporting Learners - guidance on the identification, planning and provision of support.